ghiles10/FilmAnalysis/README.md

 # FilmAnalysis

 ## Presentation
-This project aims to collect data on movies from different websites using the web scrapping technique.
+This project aims to collect data on movies from different websites using the web scrapping technique.The data is transformed using pyspark.
 This data is then presented to the user via a user interface built with Flask.
 The user can choose a movie and display the associated data.

 The project is deployed in a Docker container by creating a Dockerfile image.
 This makes it easy to install and run the project on any computer with Docker.